 Specific phobias, such as that fear of heights, spiders, water, storms, needles, or airplanes, are actually the quickest to treat!
 A specific phobia is an intense anxiety around an object or situation, and is avoided or endured with much displeasure.
 Contact me if I can assist you with one of your phobias, especially if it is starting to interfere with your functioning or daily routine.

 Do you ever feel like things “just aren’t right” or maybe thoughts get stuck in your head and become distressing?
 Obsessive-Compulsive Disorder (OCD) consists of two parts: Obsessions are the intrusive, persistent and unwanted thoughts or images that get stuck in your head, while the compulsions are the repetitive rituals (or behaviors) you feel you have to complete in order to relieve your anxiety.
-Some common examples are fear of contamination so you may excessively clean, ordering and arranging items, checking behaviors such as if lights are turned off, counting items or patterns, or repeating a task multiple times until it is just right or a certain number of times.
+Some common examples are a fear of contamination so you may excessively clean, a need to order and arrange items, check if you completed a task such as if lights are turned off, count items or patterns, or repeate a task multiple times until it is just right or a certain number of times.
 Some clients have OCD that consists of religious thoughts or rituals such as needing to say their prayer a certain number of times or they worry something bad will happen, thoughts of harming someone, disturbing images of death or grotesque scenes, or what they feel is inappropriate sexual thoughts.
 I have seen and heard it all so you are in good hands.
 The evidenced based treatment for OCD is called Exposure and Response Prevention, a form of cognitive behavioral therapy.
 Call me at 785-477-9117 for more information on the treatment or to schedule.

 Often seen in children, selective mutism is the failure to speak in social situations where the child is expected to speak despite having the verbal abilities.
 The thought of initiating conversation or responding causes great anxiety for the child and can lead to academic or social impairments.
 Treatment will include work with the child individually, as well as training parents, family members, peers, and the school how to appropriately respond to the child when anxious.